Are you on the right Dosage of Levothyroxine for YOUR body?

 It’s certainly worth a discussion with your current physician to determine if taking Levothyroxine at night may help you.

-By addressing conditions such as low stomach acid, SIBO/SIFO (very common in hypothyroid patients) and other GI related problems you can actually increase thyroid hormone absorption.
+By addressing conditions such as low stomach acid, SIBO/SIFO (very common in hypothyroid patients), and other GI-related problems you may be able to increase thyroid hormone absorption.